rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 c) PowerShell
 d) sh

-**Q3: Which of the following is a key feature of the `bash` shell?**
-a) It is exclusive to Windows
-b) It only supports interactive commands
-c) It supports scripting and automation
-d) It can only run on MacOS

-**Q4: What does the `sh` command invoke?**
-a) A specific type of script
-b) The default shell for Linux systems
-c) The system's security
-d) A specific file editor

 ---

 ## 2. SSH (Secure Shell):

-**Q5: What does SSH stand for?**
-a) Secure Server Handler
-b) Secure Shell
-c) Secure Socket Handler
-d) Shell Secure Handler

 **Q6: What is the primary use of SSH?**
 a) To browse the internet securely